mixxxdj/manual/source/glossary.rst

      frequency.

    DAW
+   Digital Audio Workstation
-     A digital audio workstation (DAW) is an electronic device or application software used for recording, editing and producing audio files.
+     An electronic device or application software used for recording, editing and producing audio files.

    LADSPA
-     Linux Audio Developer's Simple Plugin :term:`API` (LADSPA) is a standard for handling audio filters and audio signal processing effects.
+   Linux Audio Developer's Simple Plugin
+     The LADSPA :term:`API` is a standard for handling audio filters and audio signal processing effects.

+   USB
+   Universal Serial Bus
+     USB is an industry standard for cables, connectors and protocols and used for lots of consumer hardware.
+If an :term:`audio interface` is "USB class compliant", this means it can be used on all major :term:`operating systems <operating system>` without special drivers (on Windows, special drivers might still be necessary to use the :term:`ASIO` sound :term:`API` though).